houdhassani12/Quantum-Computing/README.md

 Copyright 2022 University of Illinois Board of Trustees.
 All Rights Reserved.
 Licensed under the MIT license

 ### Explanation of repository:
 This repo contains an exploration of qiskit.
-The different QiskitExploration_XXX.ipynb is an exploration of the function XXX in qiskit.
+The different QiskitExploration_XXX.ipynb notesbooks are an exploration of the appropriate functions in qiskit.

-A good reference for matrix representations is https://idnm.github.io/blog/qiskit/tensor%20networks/quantum%20concepts/2021/08/18/Matrix-representation-of-quantum-circuits.html